|

 A. You can try to fix up a court near to you.
 Then go to some badminton

-forums and invite people.
+forums (or facebook badminton singapore group) and invite people.
 Start with a single court and grow

 accordingly.
 Some people even make money out of organising it.
 Let me